 - 1 tbsp flax, sunflower, pumpkin & sesame, goji berries mix (Linwoods)

 - 1 tsp baobab superfruit powder (I used Minvita's baobab powder)

 - a pinch of salt

 - 2 eggs (you could try and use only 1 but I prefer more eggs rather than less because of the flavour)

-- 1tsp honey (use Manuka honey if you have it to make it extra healthy)
+- 1 tsp honey (use Manuka honey if you want to make it extra healthy)